 - Maximizing the efficiency of monitoring programs and building on existing efforts to map areas and habitats important for the production and maintenance of the forage base.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November of 2019.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November of 2021.
+It will be reviewed and discussed by the Management Board again in November 2023.

 Logic & Action Plan